computationalmystic/project4-group1/burkin-1.md

 # To-Do List

-  Create User Interface
+  1. Create User Interface
-  Create Database Schema
+  2. Create Database Schema
-  Create primary keys for database
+  3. Create primary keys for database
-  Define classes and methods for submitting assignment Define classes and methods for logging in and logging out Figure out where to store database and what to use for it Connect the UI to the database
+  4. Define classes and methods for submitting assignment
+  5. Define classes and methods for logging in and logging out
+  6. Figure out where to store database and what to use for it 7.Connect the UI to the database
-  Define classes and methods for creating assignment Figure out a way to group class assignments
+  8. Define classes and methods for creating assignment
+  9. Figure out a way to group class assignments
-  Allow TA to download all class submissions all at once
+  10. Allow TA to download all class submissions all at once

 ## Classes
 1. Teacher